-Leadership and Management Tutor Salary: £30,000-£35,000 + Potential Bonus and Location Allowance The role will specialise in the classroom/group delivery of levels 3 & 5 in Leadership and Management.
+Apprenticeships | Traineeships | Recruitme Leadership and Management Tutor Salary : £30,000-£35,000 + Potential Bonus and Location Allowance The role will specialise in the classroom/group delivery of levels 3 & 5 in Leadership and Management.
 Building on your existing strengths in the delivery of higher level Apprenticeships, you will champion improvements in quality and innovation, in order that we can meet and exceed demands in an ever changing industry.
-Requirements:
+Requirements: - Competent to deliver up to level 5 gualifications in Leadership & Management - · Working as a tutor/lecturer/assessor of Higher Level Management - Apprenticeships - Occupational competency at a Management level - Ability to deliver engaging and motivating sessions to students in groups and classroom settings - Evidence of high quality teaching and learning - Continuous professional development in Leadership & Management practices - ICT literate, knowledge of Microsoft packages, e-products, digital learning and webinar based technologies, learning management systems - Teaching and or Assessor qualification - Understanding of Learning Management Systems (Canvas, VLE and Moodle) - Full driving license Excellence in learning to enhance people's lives.

-- Competent to deliver up to level 5 qualifications in Leadership & Management - Working as a tutor/lecturer/assessor of Higher Level Management Apprenticeships - Occupational competency at a Management level - Ability to deliver engaging and motivating sessions to students in groups and classroom settings - Evidence of high quality teaching and learning - Continuous professional development in Leadership & Management practices - ICT literate, knowledge of Microsoft packages, e-products, digital learning and webinar based technologies, learning management systems - Teaching and or Assessor qualification - Understanding of Learning Management Systems (Canvas, VLE and Moodle) - Full driving license Programme Design Specialist Salary: £30,000-£35,000 + Potential Bonus and Location Allowance We're looking for an inspirational individual to work with internal and external stakeholders.
+Programme Design Specialist Salary : £30,000-£35,000 + Potential Bonus and Location Allowance We're looking for an inspirational individual to work with internal and external stakeholders.
 You will design effective learning programmes, integrating appropriate Apprenticeship standards and using virtual learning environments where appropriate.
 You will also provide proactive expert information, advice and guidance that drives compliance alongside commerciality to employers and colleagues.
 Requirements:

-- Experience of completing organisational training needs analysis with key stakeholders within organisations - Experience of designing curriculum plans and schemes of work for class and field based delivery - Excellent report writing skills - Experience of presenting at all levels - Understanding of Learning Management Systems (Canvas, VLE and Moodle) - Full driving license
+- Experience of completing organisational training needs analysis with key stakeholders within organisations - Experience of designing curriculum plans and schemes of work for class and field based delivery - Excellent report writing skills - Experience of presenting at all levels - Understanding of Learning Management Systems (Canvas, VLE and Moodle) and course building - Full driving license